Aldhernlopez/chronosync-test/README.md

-# chronosync
+# Chronosync

-A new Flutter project.
+A deadline tracker app that works offline and stores data locally using Isar DB.

 ## Getting Started